Causes and prevention of tartar

 Warning signs indicating the presence of tartar:

-- blood from the gums when brushing your teeth;
+- bleeding from gums when brushing teeth;

 Whichever method you prefer, therapy usually consists of three main stages: